ROEBUCK BAY WORKING GROUP WINS 2019 STATE & TERRITORY COASTCARE AWARD

 Thanks RBWG Management Committee members and Yawuru Rangers who have been involved in all Keep Our Bay Clean projects, along with Parks and Wildlife staff.
-Moreover, the Shire of Broome, joint partners on the McMahon Reserve to plant the riparian zone of an upper catchment drain with a bush tucker trail.
+Thanks to the Shire of Broome, joint partners on the McMahon Reserve project to plant the riparian zone of a drain with a bush tucker trail.

-Special thanks to Grant Pearson who coordinated the first Lyngbya Forum and Dr Sora Estrella on board to undertake post doctorate studies on the effects of nutrient enrichment on toxic blooms of Lyngbya and benthic invertebrates and migratory shorebirds of the Roebuck Bay Ramsar site.
-Hydrogeologist Dr Ryan Vogwill, who helped run the Lyngbya forums and supervise four post graduate studies on groundwater and surface water nutrient inputs to Roebuck Bay.
+Special thanks to Hydrogeologist Dr Ryan Vogwill, who helped run the Lyngbya forums and supervise four post graduate studies on groundwater and surface water nutrient inputs to Roebuck Bay.
+Grant Pearson who coordinated the first Lyngbya Forum and Dr Sora Estrella who undertook post doctorate studies on the effects of nutrient enrichment on toxic blooms of Lyngbya and benthic invertebrates and migratory shorebirds of the Roebuck Bay Ramsar site.

 Thanks to the Shire of Broome who provided grant funding for Acting Project Manager Kandy Curran to attend the Gala Awards.

 These independent peer reviewed studies were critical drawing attention to RBWG concerns regarding; nutrient seepage into groundwater from the unlined ponds at Broome South Waste Water Treatment Plant, adjacent golf course irrigated with treated wastewater; and the aging network of stormwater drains discharging into Roebuck Bay.